 Quotes from Chapter 1

-We are introduced to the narrator of the book, Nick Carraway, in Chapter 1.
+We are introduced to the narrator of the book, Nick Carraway, in Chapter 1 ( you can read more on Chapter 1 Quotes here ).
 The events happen in the book as Nick muses and tells his story.

 Nick’s admiration for Gatsby is clear from the very beginning.

 If personality is an unbroken series of successful gestures, then there was something gorgeous about him, some heightened sensitivity of the promises of life, as if he were related to one of those intricate machines that register earthquakes ten thousand miles away.